 Perks of the Initiative

 All participants will get training and specialized mentoring in the fundamentals of technology commercialization, startup formation, and capital access.
-The initiative seeks to involve over 120 high school graduates from underprivileged neighbourhoods and over 200 community college and four-year college students over the following two years.
+The initiative seeks to involve over 120 high school graduates from underprivileged neighborhoods and over 200 community college and four-year college students over the following two years.

 The OASIS Accelerator is the result of valuable collaborations with partners such as the University of California at Riverside’s Center for Environmental Research and Technology (CE-CERT), the University of California at Riverside’s Plant Transformation Research Center (PTRC), UCR Extension, the Riverside Community College District (RCCD), the Black and Brown Collective, and the Growing Hope Project, among others.
-This regional programme is also made possible by federal and private financing and assistance.
+This regional program is also made possible by federal and private financing and assistance.

 “We are grateful to the Irvine Foundation for its generous support that will allow us to create a pipeline of sustainability-focused technology startups launched by a racially and gender diverse pool of Inland Empire entrepreneurs,” said Rosibel Ochoa, associate vice chancellor of technology partnerships at UCR and program director.
 “Based on our experience of five years working with high-tech entrepreneurs in the region, we are confident that this robust pipeline of sustainable, diverse startups will also attract investment capital and lead to the creation of good quality jobs for our community.”